-Abstract This document has documentation of the Li-Pro.Net community which is a effort to improve the technical writing of any kind of documents and publishings.
+Abstract This document is an effort of the Li-Pro.Net community with many references, best practices and examples, and aims to improve technical writing of any kind of documents and publications.
 In short words: How to write Li-Pro.Net documentation with Sphinx.